-- (iii) ERCOT shall deploy ERS by a Verbal Dispatch Instruction (VDI) to the all-QSE Hotline.
-The VDI shall represent the official start of the ten- minute ERS ramp period. - (A) If less than 500 MW of ERS is available for deployment, ERCOT shall deploy all ERS Resources as a single block. - (B) If the amount of ERS available for deployment equals or exceeds 500 MW, ERCOT, at its discretion, may deploy ERS Resources as a single block or by group designation.
+- (iii) ERCOT shall deploy ERS via an XML message followed by a VDI to the all-QSE Hotline.
+The VDI shall represent the official start of the ten-minute ERS ramp period. - (A) If less than 500 MW of ERS is available for deployment, ERCOT shall deploy all ERS Resources as a single block. - (B) If the amount of ERS available for deployment equals or exceeds 500 MW, ERCOT, at its discretion, may deploy ERS Resources as a single block or by group designation.
 ERCOT shall develop a random selection methodology for determining how to place ERS Resources into groups, and shall describe the methodology in a document posted to the Market Information System (MIS) Public Area.
-Prior to the start of an ERS Contract Period, ERCOT shall notify QSEs representing ERS Resources of their ERS Resources' group assignments. - (C) ERS may be deployed at any time in a Settlement Interval. - (D) Upon deployment, QSEs shall instruct ERS Resources to perform at contracted levels consistent with the criteria described in Protocol Section 8.1.3.1.4, Event Performance Criteria for Emergency Response Service Resources, until ERCOT releases the ERS deployment. - (E) ERCOT shall notify QSEs of the release of ERS via a VDI to the all-QSE Hotline.
-The VDI shall represent the official notice of ERS release. - (F) Upon release, an ERS Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release. - (G) Unless a media appeal is already in effect, ERCOT shall issue an appeal through the public news media for voluntary energy conservation. - (H) With the approval of the affected non-ERCOT Control Area, TSPs, DSPs, or their agents may implement BLTs, which transfer Load from the ERCOT Control Area to non-ERCOT Control Areas in accordance with BLTs as defined in these Operating Guides.
+Prior to the start of an ERS Contract Period, ERCOT shall notify QSEs representing ERS Resources of their ERS Resources' group assignments. - (C) ERS may be deployed at any time in a Settlement Interval. - (D) Upon deployment, QSEs shall instruct ERS Resources to perform at contracted levels consistent with the criteria described in Protocol Section 8.1.3.1.4, Event Performance Criteria for Emergency Response Service Resources, until ERCOT releases the ERS deployment. - (E) ERCOT shall notify QSEs of the release of ERS via an XML message followed by VDI to the all-QSE Hotline.
+The VDI shall represent the official notice of ERS release. - (F) Upon release, an ERS Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release. - (G) Unless a media appeal is already in effect, ERCOT shall issue an appeal through the public news media for voluntary energy conservation. - (H) With the approval of the affected non-ERCOT Control Area, TSPs, DSPs, or their agents may implement BLTs, which transfer Load from the ERCOT Control Area to non-ERCOT Control Areas in accordance with BLTs as defined in these Operating Guides. - (iv) ERCOT shall deploy RRS capacity supplied by Load Resources (controlled by high-set under-frequency relays) in accordance with the following: